|License Type||SaaS & On-Premise|

 All Contrast Security integrations require an organization admin in order to set up the connection

-A supported version of Jira on-prem or the cloud version
+A supported version of Jira on-premises or the cloud version

 Set up the integration